Pappulab/localCIDER/index.md

 **localCIDER** version 0.1.10 was submitted to PyPI (the Python Package Index) in November 2016.
 This should be considered a stable release, however, if you encounter any issues/bugs it would be greatly appreciated if you could report any issues to alex.holehouse@wustl.edu.

 ## New Features
-In 0.1.10 we have added a number of new features, as detailed below:
+In 0.1.11 we have added a number of new features, as detailed below:

-* Sequence shuffling is now explicit included as a function, where a shuffled sequence can be generated and specific residues can be 'frozen' and held invariant during shuffling
-* Omega parameter code updated and all reference to kappa_proline removed
-* Two additional PPII scales are included for the analysis PPII propensity (from the Creamer and Kallenbach labs)
-* References were updated
-* Update to plotting functions, such that line edges dynamically shrink for longer sequences
+* Update to colors for amino acid output string
-* Font sizes for plots were fixed from previous version, where, for some reason, titles and labels were poorly formatted
-* Update tests
+* Added the get_linear_sigma function
+* Moved the import location for the scipy dependency so it can

 ## Installing on OSX or linux